deadstrobe5/deadstrobe5.github.io/docs/adapting-guide.md

    Either set up Google Analytics 4 or remove the `<GoogleAnalytics />` component from `app/layout.tsx`.
 The site now uses the official `@next/third-parties` package for GA4 integration.

 5. How do I configure git?
-What is nano?
+What is nano?6

    Read through [git-scm](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)'s excellent documentation.
 I recommend setting your default text editor to something you're comfortable with.
 I like to use vim for writing commit messages.